akasha/akasha/README.md

 `event ProgressEvent load;`).
 It also supports a [Javadoc-like](https://en.wikipedia.org/wiki/Javadoc) syntax for documenting the WebIDL elements.

+### The Future

+WebTack is an alpha project that is surprisingly useful as is.
+It is extremely useful to start using web APIs that are not covered by [elemental2](https://github.com/google/elemental2) with minimal fuss.
+The web APIs are also generated with basic javadocs that makes it relatively easy to explore the API locally or follow a link to MDN for more details.
+The java API is usually equivalent or better than the equivalent in Elemental2 as it tries to follow conventions more comfortable to Java developers.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any